 How should I use this medication?

-The recommended dose of nivolumab is based on body weight and is usually calculated as 3 mg per kilogram of body weight.
+The recommended dose and treatment schedule for nivolumab is based on body weight and also depends on the type of cancer being treated.
 It is given by intravenous (into a vein) infusion, usually into a specially prepared site on the skin.
-The medication is infused over 60 minutes every 2 weeks.

 Very careful handling of this medication is required, and it is always given in a hospital or similar setting with access to sterile equipment for preparation of the medication and facilities to treat medical emergencies, such as infusion reactions.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.